Moeen Qureshi

 Moeenuddin Ahmad Qureshi (معین الدین احمد قریشی; 26 June 1930 – 22 November 2016) was a Pakistani American economist and civil servant who served as caretaker prime minister of Pakistan from July to October 1993.
-Qureshi also served as the senior vice president of World Bank.
+He also served as the senior vice president of World Bank.

-Biography

 Early life and education

 Moeenuddin Ahmad Qureshi was born in Lahore, Punjab, British India, on 26 June 1930.
 He hailed from a distinguished family that was originally from Kasur.
 His father, Mohyeddin Ahmad Qureshi, was a civil servant in the British government and his mother, Khursheed Jabin, was a housewife.
 He attended the Islamia College in Lahore and made a transfer to the Government College University in Lahore where he gained B.A.
 (Honors) in Economics and received an M.A. in Economics from the Punjab University.

 He received the Fulbright scholarship and went to the United States to attend the Indiana University Bloomington in Indiana, where he earned a PhD in Economics in 1955.

+Career

 Public service, IMF, and World Bank

 In 1955, he returned to Pakistan and joined the country's civil service and was initially posted at the Planning Commission.
 In 1956, he resigned from the Planning Commission and went to the United States to join the International Monetary Fund (IMF).
 He enjoyed a distinguished career at the IMF, eventually serving as economic adviser to Ghana in 1960.
 Thereafter, he moved on to join the International Finance Corporation and eventually become its Executive Vice President from 1974 until 1977.
 Qureshi oversaw the global operations which involved the financing of private enterprises and investments, including joint ventures and capital market operations in developing countries.

 In 1981, he was invited by the then President of the World Bank, Robert McNamara, to join the World Bank and become the senior vice president of finance, which he remained until 1987.
 Eventually, he was appointed the Senior Vice President of the World Bank and oversaw its financial operations all over the world.
 In 1991–92, he left the World Bank and settled in the United States and formed a private Hedge fund, the Emerging Market Associates.